Please read these important details:

 Hanging out in the Habitat (Grades K–5)

 Students will learn about habitats, niches, ecosystems and food webs.
 Students also explore the Preserve and karst rock topography, along with native and nonnative species of plants and animals.
+Students will also visit with the Preserve’s animal ambassadors for an up-close look at some of Florida’s native reptiles and amphibians.

 River Rats Water Adventure (Grades 3–5)